AlexAsplund/Vanchor/README.md

 1. APB from NMEA (ie. plotter)
 2. APB from GPX files

-APB from NMEA takes the coordinates of a GPX-file (with \<WP\> tags) and generates an NMEA APB-sentence with cross-track-error(XTE) / direction that it follows.
+APB from GPX takes the coordinates of a GPX-file (with \<WP\> tags) and generates an NMEA APB-sentence with cross-track-error(XTE) / direction that it follows.

 XTE magnitude is added to the feedback of the PID-controller.